astronomer/astro-docs/cloud/stable/01_get-started/01_quickstart.md

 - Add OS-level packages to `packages.txt`
 - Add Environment Variables to your `Dockerfile` ([guidelines](https://forum.astronomer.io/t/how-do-i-set-astronomer-config-file-options-env-vars/186/2))

-### Customize Your Astronomer Certified Image

-Astronomer Certified supports both [Alpine Linux](https://alpinelinux.org/) and [Debian](https://www.debian.org/)-based images for versions 1.10.5-1.10.12.
-In an effort to standardize our offering and optimize for reliability, we'll exclusively build, test and support Debian-based images starting with AC 1.10.14.

 If you're unfamiliar with Alpine Linux or Debian, check out some examples of what you might need based on your use-case:

 - [GCP](https://github.com/astronomer/airflow-guides/tree/main/example_code/gcp/example_code)
 - [Snowflake](https://github.com/astronomer/airflow-guides/tree/main/example_code/snowflake/example_code)

-To learn more, refer to [Manage Airflow Versions](/docs/cloud/stable/customize-airflow/manage-airflow-versions/).

 ### Complete Additional Setup

-Once you're familiar with Astronomer and Airflow, we recommend doing the following to make the most of your experience:
+Once you're familiar with Astronomer and Airflow, we recommend the following to make the most of your experience:

 - [Add the Astronomer Cloud IP to an Allowlist](/docs/cloud/stable/manage-astronomer/vpc-access/) for access to your external databases.
 - Set up a [CI/CD Pipeline](/docs/cloud/stable/deploy/ci-cd/).
 - Set up [Airflow Alerts](/docs/cloud/stable/customize-airflow/airflow-alerts/).